SwadX/Coursera_Getting_And_Cleaning_Data_Assignment/CodeBook.md

 ## run_analysis.R output variables:

 The script output is a tidy dataset that contains variables that store average of each variable for each activity and each subject.
+The dimension of the tidy dataset is 180 rows and 69 variables.

 The variable names are
 "Body acceleration signal in time domain from the accelerometer mean()-X","Body acceleration signal in time domain from the accelerometer mean()-Y", "Body acceleration signal in time domain from the accelerometer mean()-Z","Body acceleration signal in time domain from the accelerometer std()-X",